cube-drone/rt0/players-guide/src/player/combat.md

 ## Magic
 Characters can cast [spells](./magic.md) in battle!

+Spells work just like combat abilities, but they generally require The Magician to be played to activate them.

 ## Conclusion & Supremacy

 The Combat is over when all adversaries have fled or been knocked down to 0HP.